ssshekhar/building_ai_agents_with_langgraph/README.md

 # Building AI Agents with LangGraph

 This repository contains Jupyter notebooks for the "Building AI Agents with LangGraph" course.
 Learn how to build sophisticated AI agents using LangGraph, LangChain, and OpenAI.
+[Course Link](https://learning.oreilly.com/videos/building-ai-agents/0642572077884/0642572077884-video381607/)

 ## Prerequisites